Join the people who believe the world needs women’s world-changing leadership

 I know that power can feel like Peace.

 I’ve spent my life building spaces where women step fully into power — in politics, business, and community.
-I’ve led from the front lines and the quiet rooms, and what I know for sure is this: when women lead well, everyone rises.
+I’ve led from the front lines and the quiet rooms, and what I know for sure is this: when women lead, everyone rises.

 But like most other women I, too, am not quite there yet.